-In this course, instruction is provided in the location, structures, and functions of head and neck anatomy, including bones of the head and face, musculature, innervation, and the circulatory system.
+In this course, instruction is provided in location, structures, and functions of head and neck anatomy, including bones of the head and face, musculature, innervation, and the circulatory system.
 This course also provides instruction in the structure and forms of human teeth, and their location in the mouth as well as the eruption schedule and function of each tooth in the primary and permanent dentition and related terminology.
+Prerequisite(s): None

-DA123 2.50 Quarter Credit Hours Oral Radiology Basics 40/0/0
+DA123 Oral Radiology Basics 2.50 Quarter Credit Hours

-In this course, instruction is provided in the history and biological effects of radiation, safety precautions, components of the dental x-ray unit, and their function.
+In this course, instruction is provided in the history and biological effects of radiation, safety precautions, components of the dental X-ray unit, and their function.
 This course is designed to explain how X-rays are produced and to describe the composition, sizes, types, and storage requirements of dental X-ray film.